Bespeckle/kubetemplate/README.md

     -localDiskPath string

-      	path to use when using a local disk path for the persistent volume
+      	path to use when using a local disk path for the persistent volume (defaults to Google Cloud storage as opposed to a local disk path)

     -namespace string